calvo0932/Geodex/PRIVACY_POLICY.md

-# CarFigures | Privacy Policy
+# Geodex | Privacy Policy

-The following document explains what data is collected by CarFigures.
+The following document explains what data is collected by Geodex.

 ## Glossary